Human rights in Paraguay: Women's rights

 Rape and domestic violence are major problems in Paraguay.
 Rape is punishable by up to 10 years in jail, but police are often hesitant to make arrests.
 Domestic violence must be “habitual” to be considered criminal.
 Domestic-violence charges are often withdrawn owing to family pressure.
 Women technically enjoy equal rights but sexual discrimination, especially in employment and pay, is common and traditional.

 Paraguayan law requires that in party primaries at least 20 percent of the candidates in each party must be women.
 There are women serving in most levels of government.

 The Committee on the Elimination of Discrimination against Women called on Paraguay in 2011 to conduct “awareness-raising and public educational campaigns...with a view to bring about changes in traditional attitudes associated with discriminatory gender roles in the family and in society at large.”
 It also suggested that the media and advertisers adopt a “code of conduct” with the goal of avoiding sexual stereotypes and preventing gender discrimination.
 The committee also called for more vigorous prosecution of perpetrators of violence against women and intensified efforts to raise awareness throughout Paraguay of the inappropriateness of such activity.
 It also urged Paraguay to set quotas to ensure increased participation by women in politics and diplomacy.

 The UN Human Rights Committee called on Paraguay in 2006 to “ensure that legislation protecting against gender discrimination is enforced and that the institutions created for that purpose are adequately financed for effective operation.”
 It also asked Paraguay “to ensure equal working conditions for men and women and to increase participation by women in all areas of public and private life.”
 As for Paraguay's “restrictive abortion laws,” the committee asked Paraguay to “take effective action to reduce infant and maternal mortality by, inter alia, revising its legislation on abortion ...and ensuring that contraceptives are available to the general public, especially in rural areas.”

+A 2023 US State Department report indicated no reports of coerced abortion or involuntary sterilization by government authorities.
+Reproductive health services were mainly available in urban areas, leaving rural areas underserved.
+While the government provided access to sexual and reproductive health services, including for survivors of sexual violence, there were inconsistencies in service provision.
+Some doctors refused services based on personal beliefs, and women's rights advocates reported instances of doctors declining tubal ligation procedures for childless women under 30 without spousal consent.